 Many southern cities, including Montgomery practiced racial segregation, or the separation of Black and white Americans in public places.
 When using public transportation such as buses, the law in Montgomery stated that Blacks must enter from the back door and the first ten rows of seats were for whites only.
 On December first in 1955, a Black woman, Rosa Parks, was riding a bus on her way home from work.
 She refused to give her seat to a white man and was arrested.

 At the time, King was a 26-year-old clergy man at the Dexter Avenue Baptist church in Montgomery.

 In an interview with the British Broadcasting Corporation in 1961, he explained what happened next.

-“More than 99% of the Negro people of Montgomery rose up with a…. righteous indignation, I would say.
+“More than 99 percent of the Negro people of Montgomery rose up with a…. righteous indignation, I would say.
 And this led to the bus boycott….
-They asked me serve as a spokesman….and from this time, I found myself in a leadership position in the civil rights struggle.”
+They asked me to serve as a spokesman….and from this time, I found myself in a leadership position in the civil rights struggle.”

 In Montgomery, King and others organized a one-day boycott of city buses on December 5.
 Three days later, under the leadership of King and others, a list of demands was presented to city officials.
 The demands included fair seating for all and courteous treatment by bus operators.

 The demands were not met.
 City officials and white opponents tried to defeat the boycott.
 Blacks organized and helped one another to meet transportation needs.
 Many Blacks walked or rode bikes to where they needed to go.
 King’s home was bombed in early 1956 -- he and his family were not hurt.
 That same year, King was arrested and found guilty of interfering with a business.
 Blacks in Montgomery stayed off city buses through 1956.